Topzle Topzle

 Notes

 Written and recorded in 2008 Most popularly referred to as "Dark Lady" Described as having an Arabic sound to the chorus and a bassline similar to Queen's "Under Pressure" Demo has complete vocals on the choruses and scratch vocals on the verses Lyrics include: "Dark lady will get what she wants every time, Dark lady don't know what she is."
-Full song currently in the hands of a private collector, with snippets circulating online
+F

 "Days in Gloucestershire"